Syndorik/Resume/README.md

 **Pyrat**
 This projects is revolving around the travelling salesman problem.
 I had a snake on a randomly generated maze.
 The snake had to retrieve all the cheese in it.
 And I had a pre-processing of 3 second.
 Each file in this folder is an algorithm that I made to solve this problem the fatest way possible.
 (Python)

+### Projects in KAIST  (Daejeon, South Korea)

+**Mobile Computing**
+ Contains 4 different project  :
+- WeatherApp : A "simple" weather application.
+Objectives of this project : learn about Threads/AsyncTask.
+Connect to a distant base.
+Use activities and widgets.
+(Android Studio / Java)
+- Arduino Assignement : Implement a light-based protocol.
+According to the blinks of a LED light, the receiver (which is also on the Arduino) will decrypt the message.
+(Arduino / C++)
+- HighFreqCommunication : Involves an Android Application and Arduino.
+The Arduino is sending (according to a protocol based on 3 frequencies 19KHz, 20KHz, 21KHz) a message that the Android Application has to decode.
+(Arduino/C++, Android Studio/Java)
+- SpeakerAndStrobe : This Folder include two applications.
+In the subfolder "LightPart" you will find an application that turns the phone flashlight into a strobelight that reacts to the music.
+This means that the light will blink according to the ryhtm of the music.
+In the subfolder "Whole Application Source Code" you will find the application that connects two smartphones and turn them into (almost) synchronized speakers, with the flashlight acting as a strobelight.
+(Android Studio/ Java)

 **Software Engineering**
 This folder contains the TimeTable applicaiton I made for this course.
 I was the only developper on the team.
 You will find also the SRS and SDD of the project.
 (Android / Java)